alkezz/Blurrdle/README.md

-# Bookle
+# Blurrdle

-### Bookle is a mash up between the beloved game "Wordle" and all the other "dle" games like [Global](https://globle-game.com/), [Tradle](https://oec.world/en/tradle/), and [Gamedle](https://www.gamedle.wtf/#).
+### Blurrdle is a mash up between the beloved game "Wordle" and all the other "dle" games like [Global](https://globle-game.com/), [Tradle](https://oec.world/en/tradle/), and [Gamedle](https://www.gamedle.wtf/#).

 #### The primary objective of this game is to guess the book right in 5 attempts.
 After each wrong guess a hint will appear to help guide you towards the right answer.
 After 24 hours a new book is chosen from a JSON file pulled from my S3 bucket and sent to the front end using WebSockets

 Built using JavaScript, TypeScript, React, and WebSockets in the front end.
 In the back end to schedule a new book being chosen every 24 hours I used the cron package to pull data every time it fires, sends it to the front end to update the book, and removes that book from the JSON file to send back to my S3 bucket.
 I used a combination of Node.js, Express, and WebSockets to achieve the desired result

 ## Features
-  * Currently, Bookle uses localStorage to track and manage user activity, including tracking if users have already played today's Bookle and their guesses for improved user experience.
+  * Currently, Blurrdle uses localStorage to track and manage user activity, including tracking if users have already played today's Blurrdle and their guesses for improved user experience.
   * After a win or loss, WebSockets will send your player_id, your score, and your time to the back end.
 The back end then will check whether your score is larger than the score saved and will replace it if it does and will do the same thing with the time it took you to finish.

 ## Limitations